fbreton/script-for-Harness/CD/Release Management/Harness templates and pipeline exemples/README.md

 # Description

-The [Harness.io](https://www.harness.io/products/continuous-delivery "World's Most Advanced CD Platform") template you'll find here have been created to be used in a context of release management to manage service deployment dependencies when those services that are part of a same release are deployed by independant pipelines.
+The [Harness.io](https://www.harness.io/products/continuous-delivery "World's Most Advanced CD Platform") templates you'll find here have been created to be used in a context of release management to manage service deployment dependencies when those services that are part of a same release are deployed by independant pipelines.

 This has been done to answer to the following constraints when a release is deployed accross different environments:
 - All dependencies of a service must be deployed before it can be deployed in an environment,